actions/runner-images/README.md

 - Images begin the deprecation process of the oldest image label once a new GA OS version has been released.
 - Deprecation process begins with an announcement that sets a date for deprecation
 - As it gets closer to the date, GitHub begins doing scheduled brownouts of the image
-- DUring this time there will be an Announcement pinned in the repo to remind users of the deprecation.
+- During this time there will be an Announcement pinned in the repo to remind users of the deprecation.
 - Finally GitHub will deprecate the image and it will no longer be available

 ### Preinstallation Policy